DamirSvrtan/stormpath-omniauth/README.md

     export STORMPATH_API_KEY_FILE_LOCATION="/Users/john/.stormpath/apiKey.properties"
     ```

-2. Within Stormpath's Admin Console, create an application  and a directory to store your users' accounts through the [Stormpath Admin][stormpath-admin] interface.
+2. Within Stormpath's Admin Console, create an application  and a directory to store your users' accounts through the [Stormpath Admin](https://stormpath.com/docs/console/product-guide) interface.
 Make sure to add the newly-created directory as a Account Store for your newly-created application.

-3. Through the [Stormpath Admin][stormpath-admin] interface, note your application's REST URL.
+3. Through the [Stormpath Admin](https://stormpath.com/docs/console/product-guide) interface, note your application's REST URL.
 You'll want to create an environment variable called "STORMPATH\_APPLICATION\_URL" whose value is this URL.
 For example, add into your ~/.bashrc file on OS X:

     ```
     export STORMPATH_APPLICATION_URL="https://api.stormpath.com/v1/applications/YOUR_APP_ID"